-Grab a guided tour of the park from Flores with round-trtip transportation.
+Grab a guided tour of the park from Flores with round-trip transportation.

-Tikal National Park is home to one of the best-preserved Mayan ruins in the world.
+Tikal National Park is home to one of the best-preserved Mayan temples in the world.
 The site holds 6 giant pyramids and several other structures.

 During the Spanish inquisition, Mayan civilization was decimated by the European invaders.
 The colonizers thought the practice of spiritual worship as sacrilegious so they forced the Mayan people to learn European script.

 To convert the New World to Catholicism, Diego de Landa, a Spanish bishop arrested and punished those who practiced their beliefs.
 He held a burning ceremony that attempted to disappear all traces of Maya hieroglyphics.
 Only three and a heavily damaged fourth book survived the destruction.